 White ants are dangerous

-Timber destroying subterranean termites, also known as white ants, are any home owner’s worst nightmare!
+Timber destroying subterranean termite pest, also known as “white ants”, are any home owner’s worst nightmare!

 You may not notice termites for years without any immediate signs.
 You might only discover them when the damage is severe.
 These termites, however, are not the only ones causing the damage.

 The type of termite found at the site determines the type of termite treatment used.
 Therefore, a trained technician should classify the type of termite present on the premises.
 Furthermore, the type of termite present can vary according to the geographical location of your home.

 However, in the Western Cape, the Harvester termites are the most common species.